RedTopper/3DS-Homebrew-Menu-Wiki/Updating/Updating-Changelog-Beta.md

 ## Beta 44
 * Folders and themes now draw in grids instead of the ugly button lists.
 They will show default icons with the first letter of the folder/theme on top, or if folder.smdh or theme.smdh is placed inside the folder/theme directory then the image inside this smdh will be used as the icon for the grid.
 This change also removes the 8 folder/theme limit, as the folder/theme grids inherit the paging ability of the other grids so can show as many themes/folders as are on the device.
-* In addition, the “Reboot” icon now changes its text to “Rebooting…” when it has been activated so the user will know the device is in the process of rebooting.
+* In addition, the "Reboot" icon now changes its text to "Rebooting..." when it has been activated so the user will know the device is in the process of rebooting.
 * Finally, I have created a spinning progress wheel.
 This isn’t used anywhere yet but is included in this commit.

 ## Beta 43